All Episodes

 Nobody disagreed.

-That is called a politics a personal destruction.
+They just call a politics a personal destruction.

 But nobody came out and said that Geffen was wrong about what he said.

-There was a page six, New York Post hit piece uh Saturday or Sunday, I forget which day it was.
+There was a page six New York Post hit piece Saturday or Sunday.

 Well, you know, Gevin's just jealous.

-He's always wanted to be relevant and he's not.
+He's always wanted to be relevant, and he's not.

-He's just jealous of Ron Burkle, Clinton's big bachelor buddy, and they'll go horn dogging around town when Clinton's in Los Angeles.
+And they'll go horn-dogging around town when Clinton's in Los Angeles.

-Uh it was I read that.
+I read that.

 My point is with Schwarzenegger, how in the world do you compromise with this?

-He says the ultimate goal should always be what's best for the state, what's best for the country rather than what's best for my party.
+He says the ultimate goal should always be what's best for the state, what's best for the country, rather than what's best for my party.

 Well, if you're a member of a party and you really believe your party principles, or if you have an ideology like conservatism, and if you really believe that conservatism would be the best recipe for what ails the country, then why compromise?

-And I firmly believe that conservatism is the answer to so many problems in this country.
+Just taking, you know, looking at myself personally, I'm a conservative before I'm a Republican, and I firmly believe that conservatism is the answer to so many problems in this country.

 I do think it's best for the country.

-To me, it's one and the same.
+To me, it's one in the same.

-It came up on uh reliable sources, Howard Kurtz talking to ABC's Martha Raditz yesterday.
+Howard Kurtz talking to ABC's Martha Radditz yesterday.

 People die.

-casualties are part of the process.
+Casualties are part of the process.

-I I have a difficult time.
+I have a difficult time.

 I probably would have a difficult time asking that question.

-And I I know Jonathan Carl, and I apologize to him before criticizing, but the idea that 3,000 troop deaths in a war, 3,000 troop deaths in a war, four years equals failure.
+But the idea that 3,000 troop deaths in a war, 3,000 troop deaths in a war four years equals failure, that's a bit of a stretch.

 It was embarrassing.